justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/typography/overview.md

 Screen size: >768px<br />Text size: 28px • Line size: 36px

-IMAGE HERE
+{% contentPageImage {
+    src:"../../../../../assets/img/foundations/typography/responsive-wide.svg",
+    caption: "The example above shows how a $heading-L looks on a wide screen."
+} %}

 ### Narrow screens
 Screen size: <768px<br />Text size: 24px • Line size: 32px

-IMAGE HERE
+{% contentPageImage {
+    src:"../../../../../assets/img/foundations/typography/responsive-narrow.svg",
+    caption: "The example above shows how a $heading-L looks on a narrow screen."
+} %}

 <b>Only our Heading and Subheading typographic styles are responsive.</b> Our body styles share the same values regardless of the size of the screen they’re being displayed in.

 {% notification {
     type: "information",
     message: "When creating screens in Figma, make sure you choose the right token depending on the size of the frame you’re working on."
 } %}

 ---